 Carrot roots like loose, well-draining soil which means there might be problems during heavy rains because your pots could fill up with water.

 How big should my pot be?

 When selecting a container for growing carrots, it’s important not to choose anything too deep.
-The depth will need to accommodate both root growth and soil and allow enough room for easy harvesting, around 12 to 14 inches deep.
+The depth will need to accommodate both root growth and soil, and allow enough room for easy harvesting, around 12 to 14 inches deep.
 Choose a container with plenty of drainage holes, as carrots don’t like soggy soil.

 How long does it take to grow carrots in containers?

 It takes about 90 days from germination (planting) until harvesting your first crop of carrots when grown in soil.
 Depending on the temperature and other environmental factors, this could vary by up to two weeks either way – which means between 78-100 days total before harvest time arrives!